containium/containium/README.md

 ### Running

 Currently, this is done by calling `lein run` within the root of `containium/`.
-After all the systems are started, one enters a command loop.
-See the section on this below for more information.
+After all the systems are started, one enters a command loop (see section below for more on this) and the initial modules will be activated.
 Containium might also need some configuration changes, which is described in the next section.

 ### Configuration

 Containium expects a `spec.clj` file to be available as a resource (i.e., on the classpath).
 This file contains EDN data, holding a map of configuration properties.
 This configuration is read by the `Config` system, and made available to the other systems (and modules) in that form.
+Each system uses its own entry in this map for its configuration.
 See the Codox documentation  for more information on which configuration maps are supported.

-### Deploying using file system
+### Deploying

-Deploying and undeploying modules can be done on the command line, but programmatically it is easier done via the file system.
+Deploying and undeploying modules can be done on the command line, but programmatically it is easier done via the file system or a socket connection.

+#### Deploying via the file system

 Containium watches a directory, as configured in `spec.clj` under the `:fs` key.
-One can add jar files in here for deployment, but it is adviced to put symlinks to those files in the directory.
+One can add jar or descriptor files (see below) here one wishes to deploy, but it is adviced to put symlinks to those files in the directory.
 Using symlinks has the added benefit that one can deploy the same module multiple times, as it is the name of the symlink that is used to identify the module in the Containium.
-Another benefit is that one can edit the jars, without invoking redeployments in the process.
+Another benefit is that one can deploy directories this way as well (see below).

-When adding a file `X` to the directory, a file called `X.status` is added which will hold the current state of the `X` module.
-Note that deployments through the command line also results in a file called `name-given-at-command-line.status`.
-The following actions are currently supported through the file system:

-- When adding file `X` to the directory, and no `X` module is deployed, it is deployed.
-The `X.status` file will hold `deploying` and subsequently `deployed` or `failed`.

-- When touching a file `X` in the directory (i.e. its modification time changes), it is swapped or redeployed (depending on the `:swap-test` value in the `project.clj` file.
-The status file will hold successively `swapping` or `redeploying`, and `deployed` or `failed` when done. **SWAPPING AND `:swap-test` HAS NOT BEEN IMPLEMENTED YET.**

-- When removing a file `X` and module `X` is deployed, it is undeployed.
-The status file will hold `undeploying` and subsequently `undeployed`.

-- When adding a file `X` while a module named `X` is already deployed (via another deployment method), a swap or redeploy is performed (depending on the `:swap-test` value in the `project.clj` file of the *new* module jar). **AGAIN, SWAPPING HAS NOT BEEN IMPLEMENTED YET.**

-When all the systems are started, the file system deployer is asked to trigger the deployment of all the files in the deployments directory (ignoring `.status` or hidden files).
+To activate a module `X`, one needs to create (e.g. `touch`) a file called `X.activate`.
+If the module is currently undeployed, it will start to deploy.
+If it was already deployed, it will redeploy or swap the module.
+The `X.activate` file is removed by Containium.
+A file called `X.status` is written by Containium which holds the constantly updated status of the module.
+One can expect statusses in here like `deploying`, `deployed`, `redeploying`, `swapping` or `undeployed`.

+To deactivat a module `X`, one needs to remove the file `X`, or rename it to an ignored file name (starting with a `.` or ending with `.deactivated`).

+Whenever a module is _successfully_ deployed through any other means, such as the command line or a socket, its descriptor is automatically written to the watched directory.
+On deactivation it is removed automatically.
+This is because all the (symlinks to) JARs and descriptors (except hidden files, and those ending in `.deactivated` and `.status`) in the watched directory are activated automatically on Containium startup.

+#### Deploying via command line

+To activate a module through the command line, one uses the `module activate` command.
+This takes at least the name of the module as its first argument.
+When the path to the project, JAR or descriptor is not yet known by containium, or a new path needs to specified, that path needs to be the second argument.

+To deactivate a module, the `module deactivate` command is used, supplying the name of the module to deactivate as its sole argument.

+#### Deploying via a socket

+Deploying via a socket is almost the same as deploying with a command line, except one sends the command `activate` or `deactivate` to Containium via a TCP connection.
+The arguments work the same.
+One can use `netcat` or `telnet` for example to do this.
+The logging generated by Containium is send back.
+The last line, before the connection is closed, will be either `SUCCESS` or `FAILED`.

-#### Deploying directories.
+#### Deploying directories

 It is common to deploy JAR files, but Containium (and Boxure) also support deploying directories.
 Such a directory needs to have a `project.clj` file.
 Boxure will use the `:source-paths`, `:resource-paths` and `:compile-path` entries within the project map as the classpath entries for that module.
+This feature is especially useful when developing apps using a live containium.

 #### Deploying Clojure files (deployment descriptors).

-Again, it is common to deploy JAR files, but Containium also supports deploying Clojure files.
+Again, it is common to deploy JAR files, but Containium also supports deploying Clojure files, a.k.a. deployment descriptors.
 This EDN formatted file must contain a map.
 The following entries are supported:

-- `:file`, a mandatory entry, holding a String containing the path to the module jar or directory.
+- `:file`, a mandatory entry, holding a String containing the path to the module JAR or directory.
 When the String starts with a forward slash `/`, it is treated as an absolute path, otherwise it is relative to the java (containium) process' working directory (the `user.dir` system property).

 - `:containium`, a map that is [meta-merged like Leiningen profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md#merging) onto the `:containium` map from the `project.clj` of the module.

 - `:profiles`, a vector that contains the profile keywords one whishes to apply to the project map of the module.

 - `:dev?`, defaults to `true` when the :dev lein profile is active.
+Otherwise, it is just a common key used inside modules however one likes.

 - Any arbitrary `:key value` pair (*except* `:active-profiles`) is left as is and merged onto the [Module configuration map](#module-configuration-map).

-Using this file, one can influence what is in the `:containium` configuration, e.g. when a jar contains multiple Ring handlers or one has specified ones own keys in the `:containium` map that one uses in the `:start` function of the module.
+Using this file, one can influence what is in the `:containium` configuration, e.g. when a JAR contains multiple Ring handlers or one has specified ones own keys in the `:containium` map that one uses in the `:start` function of the module.

 ### Command line

 When running Containium as an application, one enters a command loop after the root systems have started.
 It is here where one cae, among other things, manage deployments or start a REPL.
 Type `help` to get an overview of the available commands.

+### Developing systems

+1. When the system is used inside modules, add protocol to `keyword->protocol` local inside the `forward-systems` function of the `containium.systems` namespace.